 Virtual Patients (Augmented Reality / HoloLens) 2019 – 2020

 Led the development of six holographic augmented reality experiences representing medical patients with speech capabilities.
-Each patient is displayed through a HoloLens 1 or HoloLens 2 while the user of the training system must follow procedures or diagnose the patients.
+Each patient is displayed through a HoloLens 1 or HoloLens 2, while the user of the training system must follow procedures or diagnose the patients.
 An additional hologram representing a medical professional can appear to assist users while diagnosing these patients.
-Virtual patients utilize an updated version open source platform for creating virtual humans I developed in 2017 called Virtual Agent Interaction Framework (VAIF).
-This project was possible thanks to the work of Alex Rayon, Laura Avila, and Julie Hinojos among many others.
+Virtual patients utilize an updated version of the open-source platform for creating virtual humans, which I co-developed and known as the Virtual Agent Interaction Framework (VAIF).
+This project was possible thanks to the work of Alex Rayon, Laura Avila, and Julie Hinojos, among many others.

 Smart Guides (Augmented Reality / HoloLens, Vuzix, ODG, Android, iOS) 2018 – 2019

-Developed a guidance system that would record procedures from head mounted devices from an expert’s point of view, and then categorize them and load them on other devices for offline access.
-These recorded clips could then be accessed hands free through voice commands for inexperienced users to follow along.
-Additional capabilities such as displaying holographic blueprints, 3D models, videos, images, diagrams were added on a case-by-case basis.
-The following video is just a technical demo and not a commercial application to protect proprietary information and content.
+Developed a guidance system that would record procedures from head-mounted devices from an expert’s point of view and then categorize them and load them on other devices for offline access.
+These recorded clips could then be accessed hands-free through voice commands for inexperienced users.
+Additional capabilities, such as displaying holographic blueprints, 3D models, videos, images, and diagrams, were added on a case-by-case basis.
+The following video is a technical demo, not a commercial application to protect proprietary information and content.

 Telepresence (Augmented Reality / Vuzix, ODG, Android, iOS) 2017 – 2019

-Telepresence was at the time one of the first applications to offer augmented reality enhanced telecommunications.
-Available for PC, Android, iOS, and some augmented reality HMDs.
-Telepresence allows users to share their point of view through a video stream and provides a set of augmented reality tools to draw, mark, point, and interact as if everyone was in the same room.
+Telepresence was one of the first applications to offer augmented reality-enhanced telecommunications.
+It is available for PC, Android, iOS, and some augmented reality HMDs.
+Telepresence allows users to share their point of view through a video stream and provides augmented reality tools to draw, mark, point, and interact as if everyone were in the same room.

 Virtual Training (Automotive) 2017

 Developed the initial version of an automotive virtual reality training system for quality assurance.
-This was an interactive application for steering wheels manual inspection training, and the project that launched Boost Human as a startup.
+This was an interactive application for steering wheels manual inspection training and the project that launched Boost Human as a startup.
 Test administrators would configure a test, including items, defects, difficulty, speed, and other industry standard regulations.
-Users will then grab virtual steering wheels (over 2000 different items), inspect, and classify them.
+Users will then grab virtual steering wheels (over 2000 different items), inspect them, and classify them.
 The application would return test results at the end and evaluate users across attempts while providing other statistical information.
-The latest version, look, and feel of this product is possible thanks to the work of Marco Antonio Lopez.
+The latest version, look, and feel of this product are possible thanks to the work of Marco Antonio Lopez.

 Unreleased Prototypes: Dino Guides, Home Tours, Anatomy AR (Augmented Reality / Android, iOS)

-Led the development of three unreleased applications developed by the Boost Human team, the later two exist thanks to the great work of Juan Antonio Lopez.
+I led the development of three unreleased applications developed by the Boost Human team.
+The latter two exist thanks to Juan Antonio Lopez’s great work.

-Dino guides allowed people to walk along a 2-mile hiking trial in the desert with some visual and auditory queues that would allow them to find real dinosaur tracks scattered along the trail.
+Dino guides allowed people to walk a 2-mile hiking trail in the desert, with visual and auditory queues that allowed them to find real dinosaur tracks scattered along the trail.
 Additional information and 3D walking dinosaurs would also appear.
 The prototype was created for the museum that manages the park.

-Home tours is a prototype for a home builder, where they can load their 3D home models in actual construction lots, to scale, allowing users to walk inside and throughout the houses, even check the view through those windows.
+Home Tours is a prototype for a home builder, where they can load their 3D home models in actual construction lots to scale, allowing users to walk inside and throughout the houses and even check the view through those windows.
 Halted development after adding some controls for furnishing the spaces.

-Anatomy AR was developed as a tech demo to explain to our education sector customers what mobile AR looks like, It is a 3D representation of the human body (muscles and bones) in AR.
-It allows users to walk around, filter, and select body parts.
-Later we added a quiz option to gamify learning.
+Anatomy AR was developed as a tech demo to explain what mobile AR looks like to our education sector customers.
+It is a 3D representation of the human body (muscles and bones) in AR.
+Users can walk around, filter, and select body parts.
+Later, we added a quiz option to gamify learning.

 Boston (History Education) 2016 – 2017

-The Boston Massacre History Experience is a multimodal interactive virtual-reality application aimed at eighth-grade students, directed by my colleague Laura Rodriguez.
+The Boston Massacre History Experience is a multimodal interactive virtual-reality application directed at eighth-grade students by my colleague Laura Rodriguez.
 I co-directed this project in its early stages and later transitioned to a technical adviser.
-In the application, students students have conversations with seven embodied conversational agents, representing characters such as John Adams, a tea-shop owner, and a redcoat.
+In the application, students converse with seven embodied conversational agents, representing characters such as John Adams, a tea shop owner, and a redcoat.
 The experience ends with a conversation with Abigail Adams for students to explain what they learned and a narration by John Adams about events that followed.
-The application is novel technically because it provides a form of user initiative in conversation and features an unprecedented number of virtual agents, some 486 in all.
+The application is technically novel because it provides a form of user initiative in conversation and features an unprecedented number of virtual agents.

 Gods of the Neon City (Hidden Agent Motives) 2016 – 2017

 Gods of the Neon City is a speech-enabled virtual reality game.
-You follow a private investigator with apparent hidden motives.
-Throughout the adventure you visit futuristic cyber-punk environments that reveal a conspiracy spanning several years that caused the character’s home city to flood.
-During the experience you unravel the agent’s goals and motives through your dialog choices, potentially reaching conflicting goals.
-The original intention of the project was to measure trust-building activities between humans and virtual agents.
-The game was directed by me and my colleague Alex Rayon, and was developed with the help of over 20 student volunteers.
+You follow a private investigator with apparently hidden motives.
+Throughout the adventure, you visit futuristic cyber-punk environments that reveal a conspiracy spanning several years that caused the character’s home city to flood.
+During the experience, you unravel the agent’s goals and motives through your dialog choices, potentially reaching conflicting goals.
+The project’s original intention was to measure trust-building activities between humans and virtual agents.
+The game was directed by me and my colleague Alex Rayon and was developed with the help of over 20 student volunteers.

 Merlin (Speech Recognition in Virtual Reality) 2015 – 2016

-As you open your eyes a young man stands in front of you.
-He waves his arms around, surprised, and perhaps scared.
+As you open your eyes, you notice a young man standing before you.
+He waves his arms around, surprised and perhaps scared.
 He approaches you cautiously, wanting to know your name and how you got there.
 He awaits an answer, and you start talking through a microphone.
 Thus begins your new virtual-reality adventure.
 This storytelling adventure showcases Inmerssion’s technology, taking you and Merlin through peaceful villages, haunted forests, and ancient ruins.
 Explore and discover new places, befriend Merlin, learn to cast spells, and make decisions that will change the course of your story and your relationship with Merlin.
+Watch the short demonstration here.

 Harry Potter (IBM Watson Smart Agent Integration) 2014 – 2015

-Have you ever wondered what it would be like to talk to your favorite character?
+Have you ever wondered what talking to your favorite character would be like?
 Inmerssion developed a virtual Harry Potter that you can talk to!
-People can ask him questions about his life and adventures through speech recognition.
-Our goal was to create a natural interaction between a virtual agent and a human.
-I lead the development effort to recreate Harry Potter’s knowledge base, feeding IBM’s Watson all Harry Potter books for it to process, and on building a natural way for people to interact with it.
-This is great for Harry, and a great tool to promote books, video games, movies, or other performances, and has other uses for training and simulation.
+Through speech recognition, people can ask him questions about his life and adventures.
+We aimed to create a natural interaction between a virtual agent and a human.
+I lead the development effort to recreate Harry Potter’s knowledge base, feeding IBM’s Watson all Harry Potter books to process and building a natural way for people to interact with it.
+This is great for Harry and a great tool to promote books, video games, movies, or other performances, and it has other uses for training and simulation.

 Virtual Rapport (Adventure) Project 2012 – 2015

-The agent, Adriana, leads the user through a series of activities and conversations while playing a game.
-The game simulates a survival scenario where you have to collaborate, cooperate, and build a relationship with the ECA to survive a week in a deserted island.
-This simulation is built with the intention to maximize rapport building opportunities, as well as to take advantage of the non-verbal behaviors in a more immersive environment, where both, the user and the agent can interact with the same objects in virtual space.
-The storyline allows the necessary flexibility and decision making, without creating a completely open environment where tasks would otherwise be difficult to set up and evaluate.
-In addition Adriana is capable of soliciting personal information and establishing small-talk in a carefully controlled environment.
-The ECA is able to solicit information verbally by asking the user several questions based on adaptive questionnaires.
+The agent, Adriana, leads the user through activities and conversations while playing a game.
+The game simulates a survival scenario where you must collaborate, cooperate, and build a relationship with the ECA to survive a week on a deserted island.
+This simulation is built to maximize rapport-building opportunities and take advantage of the non-verbal behaviors in a more immersive environment, where both the user and the agent can interact with the same objects in virtual space.
+The storyline allows flexibility and decision-making without creating a completely open environment where tasks would otherwise be complex to set up and evaluate.
+In addition, Adriana is capable of soliciting personal information and establishing small talk in a carefully controlled environment.
+The ECA can solicit information verbally by asking the user several questions based on adaptive questionnaires.

 Familiarity (Vampire) Project 2012 – 2014